Argentina to Thailand By Air freight, Container ship or Road

 Argentina to Thailand by Air freight

 The quickest way to get from Argentina to Thailand by plane will take about 1 day 6h and departs from Minister Pistarini International Airport (EZE) and arrives into Suvarnabhumi Airport (BKK).
 There are flights departing every 1-2 days on this route.
-Air France is one of the carriers that operates regular services on this route with flights departing every 1-2 days.
+KLM is one of the carriers that operates regular services on this route with flights departing every 1-2 days.

 Quickest air route